AnnArborTees/endpoint_stub/README.md

 EndpointStub is kind of like the built in ActiveResource HTTPMock, except you can bind logic and dynamic routes to it, so it's like a mini controller almost.
-EndpointStub comes with the default RESTful CRUD actions supported by ActiveResource build in (currently JSON format only).
+EndpointStub comes with the default RESTful CRUD actions supported by ActiveResource built in (currently JSON format only).
 It also comes with an interface for defining your own routes and logic.

 Nested resources are currently pending, but definitely implementable via custom